xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-crossftp-with-dreamobjects.rst

 5. When finished entering the above settings, click the **Apply** button.
 6. Click the **Connect** button to connect to DreamObjects.

-CrossFTP will then connect to your DreamObjects bucket.
+CrossFTP now connects to your DreamObjects bucket.

 .. meta::
     :labels: crossftp desktop client bucket windows